 - Reduce the operational impact of critical incidents.

-- Make rapid decisions under pressure.
+- Make rapid decisions under pressure, with clear ownership.

 - Protect people, assets, and operations.

-- Maintain operational continuity.
+- Maintain operational continuity of critical functions.

 - Coordinate internal and external communications.

-- Activate crisis response and escalation protocols.
+- Activate response and escalation protocols without hesitation.

 - Restore operational capability as quickly as possible.